Our Bible Study Ministries

 Rutledge and Grainger County are home to many Hispanic immigrants who come to the area to work in the agricultural industry.
 Most of these immigrants are Catholic and attend St. John Paul II Catholic Mission, but in order to meet their needs, all three congregations work together, providing food and funds for emergency support.

-In a coordinated effort with Bean Station Baptist Church, our congregation provides a ministry of love and support to the inmates of the local women’s prison.
-Using the Celebrate Recovery Program, our members conduct Bible studies and provide Celebrate Recovery Bibles to women who need new direction in their lives.
+In a coordinated effort with several other churches, our congregation provides a ministry of love and support to those struggling with addiction.
+Using the Celebrate Recovery Program, our members conduct Bible studies and provide Celebrate Recovery Bibles to those who need new direction in their lives.

 During the school year, the county’s public school system helps under-privileged students by providing free lunches; but during the summer break, these children sometimes are neglected.
 To support this gap in the feeding program, our church donates funds to help feed these students in the summer.